Skip to content

 ]

-# Get planet code
+# Get planet codes

-print(Planets.JUPITER.code) # Output: "jupiter"
+print(Planets.JUPITER.code) # Output: "JU" (short code)

-print(Planets.RAHU.code) # Output: "rahu"
+print(Planets.RAHU.astronomical_code) # Output: "rahu"

 Utility Functions